One of Ralph Martin's main hobbies is growing cacti and other succulents. Why don't you get interested in these unusual plants?

 Plants and journals for sale and exchange

-Swaps and sales: Ralph has various seedlings and cuttings for sale or exchange (to people within the EU only, because of CITES regulations); he has a few cactus and succulent journals and books for sale or exchange too.
+Swaps and sales: Ralph has various seedlings and cuttings for sale or swap (to people within the EU only, because of CITES regulations); he has a few cactus and succulent journals and books for sale or swap too.

 Wants: Ralph has a wants list of cacti and succulents online; he also collects books and journals on cacti and succulents, and has a wants list for books and journals too.
-If you have any plants or books for sale, please get in touch by email: firstname.lastname@example.org.
+If you have any of these items for sale, please get in touch by email: email@example.com.

 British Cactus and Succulent Society

 Field collector and field number data

 Ralph has set up a field number data service whereby you can enter a field collector's number for a plant, e.g. "KK 2005", and details of the plant, where it was collected, and other notes will be returned to you.

 There is also a related field collector data service whereby you can enter an acronym, e.g. "KK", for a cactus and succulent field collector, and the collector's name and other notes are returned to you.
 This service knows about more collectors than the field number service; the notes may help you to interpret the results provided by the field number service.
 The field collector's acronym data service allows you to do the opposite of the above: you can enter the collector's name and the corresponding acronym(s) are returned to you.